FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Further Ablation Studies

 \subsection{Analysis of Loss Functions}

-We validate the design of our composite loss function $\mathcal{L}_D$ (Eq.~\ref{eq:loss_d}), which guides the training of Net$^D$.
+We validate the design of our composite loss function $\mathcal{L}_D$ (Eq.~\ref{eq:loss_d} of the main paper), which guides the training of Net$^D$.
 Specifically, we analyze the impact of the coefficients for the warping loss ($\lambda_1$) and the RAFT supervision loss ($\lambda_2$) on the REDS4-ME-$5\!:\!5$ test set.

 As summarized in Table~\ref{tab:abla_loss}, both loss terms are essential for achieving optimal performance.
 First, adjusting the weight ($\lambda_1$) of the warping loss term significantly affects the final restoration quality: an overly large weight interferes with the primary reconstruction objective, while a weight that is too small fails to enforce accurate alignment in the sharp HR space.
 Second, removing the RAFT supervision ($\lambda_2 = 0$) causes a notable drop in performance, confirming that pseudo-GT flow supervision is crucial for learning accurate motion priors.
 Our chosen coefficients ($\lambda_1=\lambda_2=10^{-4}$) provide the best trade-off, yielding the highest performance across all metrics.